Massive Leak in Restaurant Chain

 In late October of 2019, 1.3 million Indian payment cards were put on Joker’s stash for sale at $100.
 This is evidence that there is a demand for websites like Joker’s stash.

 Group-IB, a cybersecurity firm in Singapore was the first to find the stolen data.
-Experts analyzed the cards and concluded Indian banks had issued 98 percent of the cards.
+After analyzing the cards on the site said over 98 percent of the cards were issued by Indian banks.
 Only about 1 percent of the cards were stolen from Colombian banks.

-Researchers consider the India card dump the third largest in 2019.
+The India card dump is considered the third largest in 2019 by researchers, in regards to size.
 However, this isn’t typical for this type of dump.
 Usually, the cards are released in small quantities, over a longer period of time.
 Experts say that a data dump of this size suggests the criminals wanted to make a profit from as many cards as possible before banks and cardholders realized the fraud had taken place.

 Point-of-Sale Data Breaches